YinHk/react-filter-showcase/README.md

 # React filter app example
 This is example showcase for react filter app.
 This filter app will fetch api from https://api.hatchways.io/assessment/students

+This app was built with using React, Material-Ui and Axios

 ### Layout
 <img src="./img/screen1.png" width="400" height="400" />